scionproto/scion/doc/ControlPlanePKI.md

 - `Subject`: String.
 ISD and AS identifiers of the entity that owns the certificate and the corresponding key pair.
-- `Issuer`: String.
-ISD and AS identifiers of the entity that signed the certificate.
 - `TRCVersion`: 64-bit integer.
 Version of the TRC the issuer used when signing the certificate.
 - `CertificateVersion`: 64-bit integer.
 Certificate version, starts at 1.
 - `FormatVersion`: 8-bit integer.
 Version of the TRC/certificate format (currently 1).
 - `Description`: String.
 Describes the certificate/AS.
-- `CanIssue`: Boolean.
-Describes whether the subject is allowed to issue certificates for other ASes, i.e., `true` indicates an "issuer certificate" and `false` an "AS certificate".
+- `CertificateType`: String.
+Indicates whether the subject is allowed to issue certificates for other ASes.
+Can be either "Issuer" (can issue certificate) or "AS" (cannot).
-- `Signature`: Base64-encoded string representation of the issuer's signature over the certificate.
-- `SigningKeyVersion`: 64-bit integer.
-Version of the key used to produce the above signature.
 - `CCRLDistributionPoints`: Array (optional).
 Distribution points of control-plane certificate revocation lists (CCRLs).